kevzlou7979/select2-materialize/readme.md

 ## Licence

-Do whatever you want, but how ever no warranty anout anything
+Do whatever you want, but however no warranty about anything

 Sorry for my english